-Day 1 visit to take place within 14 days of the screening visit.
+1Day 1 visit to take place within 14 days of the screening visit.
+Day 1 procedures may take place on the same day as screening if all required screening investigations are available prior to randomisation.

-Day 3 visit only required whilst lead-in cohorts are being assessed.
-May be done 24.72 hours post-infusion.
+2Day 3 visit only required whilst lead-in cohorts are being assessed.
+May be done 24-72 hours post-infusion.
 Sites will be informed when this visit is no longer required.

-Day 4 visit only required for lead-in Cohort 1, and will be a home-visit.
+3Day 4 visit only required for lead-in Cohort 1, and will be a home-visit.
 May be done 48-96 hours post-infusion.
 Sites will be informed when this visit is no longer required.